Khalil Mack Trade, Contract Extension: 5 Fast Facts You Need to Know

 As ESPN’s Adam Schefter first revealed, the terms of the deal were eye-opening.
 It was expected the Raiders would receive two first-round draft picks, but the fact that they gave a second-round pick back is head-scratching.
 In total, the Raiders will receive four picks while the Bears picked up the star defender and two picks of their own in return.

-It’s impossible to clarify a “winner” in a trade immediately after it happens, but the Bears receiving both Mack and a second-rounder is strong.
+It’s impossible to clarify a “winner” in a trade immediately after it happens, but the Bears picking up both Mack and a second-rounder is strong.

 Terms of Khalil Mack’s Contract Extension With Bears